 And how closely does broken windows policing actually reflect broken windows theory?
 Over the years, some proponents of intense low-level enforcement have justified it for reasons other than its effect on disorder.
 Some like the fact that busting people for, say, turnstile jumping means cops get a chance to do warrant checks and perhaps haul in more serious criminals.
 Others thought it productive to remove all offenders from street circulation for a while so as to disrupt the more serious criminal activity of the felonious few.
 A few even justified the focus on “zero tolerance” and “quality-of-life” policing as a way to keep cops active and productive, rather than stuck in a responsive posture—especially as the number of felonies for them to respond to dropped.

-Given all the permutations of the theory, it's no surprise that the evidence on whether it works is decidedly mixed (for instance, check out this, this and this).
+Given all the permutations of the theory, it's no surprise that the evidence on whether it works is decidedly mixed (for instance, check out ” target=”_blank”>this and this).
 Different police departments have adopted the theory in unique ways, and with varying degrees of competency.

 Also complicating the empirics: Public streets aren't laboratories, where you can control all the variables to isolate the effect of a single strategy.
 At the same New York City was implementing broken-windows policing, it was seeing changes in the market for crack cocaine, new patterns of real-estate development, the 1990s economic boom and reduction in poverty, demographic shifts in age distribution, and policy initiatives outside the NYPD that might also have reduced crime.